Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna's favorite food is roasted potatoes, especially those with salt.
 When she's nervous, she fidgets with the hem of her clothing.

-### Secret
-Sometime in the past, when Dagnir was playing a jest on Rúna, he showed her a piece of paper on how to draw Veldismagn.
-Rúna was unnerved by how to make it, but she still hadn't forgotten it.[^1] Despite feeling uncomfortable, sometimes, she would use pig blood to draw them for protection.

 ### Ljörn
 Rúna is noticeably kinder to Ljörn in his presence.
 Even though she finds his occasional stubbornness a little difficult, she works around it.
 Ljörn is, besides her family members, one of the only people she would gift her crafts to without expecting anything in return.